 What You Can Do Offline

-Add new products
+Add new items

-Edit existing products
+Edit existing items

 Add photos (they'll upload when you're back online)

-Delete products
+Delete items

 Browse your inventory

-Search and filter products
+Search and filter items

 Viewing Pending Changes